Skip to Main Content

 Planning a Visit

 Cassia is at Level 3, 90 Federal Street, Auckland Central.
 The Federal Street precinct is walkable from most central Auckland hotels and the Britomart transport hub, making it a practical choice for visitors staying in the CBD.
-For dining at this level in Auckland, booking ahead is standard practice, particularly for Thursday through Saturday evenings when the block draws both city workers and visitors.
-The restaurant's website or direct contact line is the appropriate channel for current availability, menu format, and any dietary requirements, as these details shift with seasons and staffing.
+Reservations are recommended, especially from Thursday through Saturday evenings.
 Dress expectations at Federal Street's upper tier tend toward smart casual at minimum, with the room generally skewing more formal in the evening.

 A Quick Peer Check